ittech25/BlackUpload/README.md

 ```

 ## $Upload::getTempName()
-Function that returns the PHP Generated name for the uploaded file
+A function that returns the PHP Generated name for the uploaded file

 Example:
 ```php